sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 #### Degree Centrality

+Degree centrality is calculated as:
+Degree Centrality(v)=N−1Degree of v​
-Degree centrality is calculated as: Degree Centrality(�)=Degree of ��−1Degree Centrality(v)=N−1Degree of v​ where �N is the total number of nodes (5 in this case).
+Degree Centrality(�)=Degree of ��−1Degree Centrality(v)=N−1Degree of v​ where �N is the total number of nodes (5 in this case).

 -   **Ava**: Connected to Mia and Ivy → Degree = 2
 -   **Mia**: Connected to Ava, Zoe, Ivy, Eva → Degree = 4